madelk/training-plan/study-plan.md

 * CI/CD Pipelines & Deployment:Set up continuous integration using GitHub Actions, CircleCI, or another automation tool.
 Automate your tests and linting on every commit.
 Consider:
     * Deploying your Next.js and Remix apps to platforms like Vercel or Netlify.
     * Using Docker to containerize your Hapi.js backend, ensuring consistency from development to production.
-    * Exploring Expo's deployment options for the React Native app, such as TestFlight or the Google Play Beta track.
+    * Exploring deployment options for the React Native app, such as TestFlight or the Google Play Beta track.
 * Consistent API Contract & Documentation:Since all the front-end projects will communicate with the same Hapi.js backend, define and document your API using tools like Swagger or OpenAPI.
 This ensures that the endpoints remain consistent and simplifies debugging and future extension.
 * UI Component Documentation & Reusability:Consider integrating Storybook in your projects (especially for Next.js, Vue, and Ember).
 Storybook allows you to build, test, and document your UI components in isolation.
 This not only streamlines development but also improves collaboration if you ever work in a team.
 * Performance & SEO Optimizations:For your web projects (Next.js and Remix particularly), experiment with: